-Michael Dotsey is executive vice president and director of research at the Federal Reserve Bank of Philadelphia.
+Michael Dotsey is executive vice president, director of research, and director of the Consumer Finance Institute at the Federal Reserve Bank of Philadelphia.
 As director of research, he heads a staff of economists and analysts who conduct research on macroeconomics, banking, payments, finance, and the regional economy.
 He serves as the Bank’s chief economic advisor, attends the meetings of the Federal Open Market Committee in Washington, D.C., with the Bank’s president, and makes regular presentations on the economy to the Bank’s board of directors.
 Dotsey also oversees the Bank’s Financial Statistics Department, which collects data and reports from financial institutions, and the Payment Cards Center, which conducts research and policy analysis on consumer finance and payments.
 He serves on the Bank’s senior Management Committee.

 Dotsey first joined the Bank in 2002 as vice president and senior economic policy advisor.
 He previously worked for the Federal Reserve Bank of New York from 1980 to 1983 and for the Federal Reserve Bank of Richmond from 1983 to 2002.
 He was appointed vice president of economic research in Richmond in July 1988.